himmAllRight/himmAllRight-source/content/post/docker-quickstart.md

 +++
-title  = "Quick Start to Docker" date   = "2018-02-20"
+title  = "Quick Start to Docker" date   = "2018-02-25"
 author = "Ryan Himmelwright"
 image  = "img/header-images/baltimore-dock-gray.jpg"
-tags   = ["DevOps", "Homelab", "Linux", "Containers", "Docker",] draft  = true
+tags   = ["DevOps", "Linux", "Homelab", "Containers", "Docker", "Solus",] draft  = true
 +++

-Over the past few months, and particularly over the holiday season, I've started to deep dive and play around with some technologies I've had my eye on the last few years.
-One such technology, is Docker.
-While Docker has a massive eco-system surrounding it, and can take years to truly master, this post will hopefully help you get up and playing with docker containers in just a few minutes.
+Over the past few months (particularly over the holiday season), I started to explore and learn several technologies I've had my eye on the last few years.
+First on the list: [Docker](https://docker.io).
+These days, Docker has a massive ecosystem surrounding it, and can take years to truly master.
+This post on the other hand, will *hopefully* help you get up and playing with docker containers in just a few minutes.
 Lets get started.

 <!--more-->